Emotional Targeting in Copywriting: Using Psychology to Boost Sales

 • Boosts customer loyalty over time

-If you want your copy to sell, you must connect emotionally first — reason and logic come after.
+If you want your copy to sell, you must connect emotionally first—create the feeling, stir the desire, and alleviate the fear.
+Reason and logic come in to affirm that emotional choice.

 The 8 Core Emotions That Influence Purchase Behavior